In this article...

 The financial services sector is one of the largest and most valuable markets in the world.
 In the U.S., finance and insurance accounts for about eight percent ($1.24 trillion) of all gross domestic product.
 The massive size of the industry has resulted in stiff competition.
 Firms often vie for the upper hand by imitating and improving on a core set of similar products and distribution models.
 This over-saturation also encourages high customer expectations, which makes it difficult to retain business.
 In light of these challenges, it’s critical that financial institutions have the tools to succeed.
 Financial services technology should support excellent customer service, innovative sales strategies, and accurate market segmentation.

-At its core, a CRM for financial institutions is similar to traditional, multipurpose CRM—a system for managing and building relationships through organizational tools, contact and account databases, and automated workflows.
+At its core, a CRM for financial advisors and institutions is similar to traditional, multipurpose CRM — a system for managing and building relationships through organizational tools, contact and account databases, and automated workflows.
 Financial services solutions differ, however, in their unique customizations for industry use.
 They focus on streamlining key financial workflows and generally provide closer integration with financial accounts (loans, lines of credit, investments, etc.).

 Financial CRMs primarily take on two forms: